JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

     loan_amount = float(loan_amount)
     home_value = float(home_value)
 ```
-The next portion of code determines which loans a user is qualify for.
+The next portion of code determines which loans a user is qualified for.
 It takes the information gathered and it calculates the monthly debt-to-income and loan-to-value ratios.
-Then it filters the loan list to determine the qualifying loans based on user information.
+Next, it filters the loan list to determine the qualifying loans based on user information.

 ```
 def find_qualifying_loans(bank_data, credit_score, debt, income, loan, home_value):